JulienB17/gnss2iso/README.md

 ```
 pip install [-e] .
 ```
-> NOTE: -e option if for "editor" mode, if you plan on coding within gnss2iso, so you won't have to reinstall after every change.
+> NOTE: -e option if for "editor" mode, this allows you to write code within gnss2iso without having to reinstall it after every change.

 Now you can import gnss2iso in your python script !
 ```python